-Orthophoto Format 4.4
+4.4 Orthophoto Format

 Orthophotos can be generated in the Tiled TIFF format with overviews to maximize system performance during their subsequent exploitation using GIS software.
+However, the user should keep in mind that in general, more basic image viewing software do not support images in the Tiled TIFF format with overviews.
 Orthophotos are produced in one of the following formats:

-- 8, 16 or 32 bits per band

-- 1 to 32 bands
+- 8, 16 or 32 bits per band - 1 to 32 bands

-- JPEG compression or no compression